UW-Madison-DataScience/swcarpentry-workflows-in-practice/mobility.md

 ### Set up the "Laptop" repository

-Let's start by preparing our Laptop copy of the project directory (our `python-novice-inflammation` directory).
+Let's start by preparing our Laptop copy of the project directory (our `simplestats` directory).
 Make sure to `cd` into the directory first, then ...

-* check the status of your repository, to make sure that only our `stats.py` and `test_stats.py` files are tracked.
+Check the status of your repository, to make sure that only our `stats.py` and `test_stats.py` files are tracked.

     $ git status

-* make sure to ignore the `data` directory, so that we're not going to track its contents for our GitHub and Work respositories.
+Make sure to ignore the `data` directory, so that we're not going to track its contents for our GitHub and Work respositories.
 Remember the `.gitignore` file and to check the status of the repository when done.

 ### Set up the "Server" repository

 Now let's go to GitHub to initiate and empty repository that we can push to:
 * Go to your page on the GitHub website (https://github.com/username), and click on your "Repositories" tab.
 * Click the green "New" button toward the top right.
-* Enter in our the name of our repository's directory (`python-novice-inflammation`) and a description if you like, and then click the green "Create repository" button.
+* Enter in our the name of our repository's directory (`simplestats`) and a description if you like, and then click the green "Create repository" button.

 On the page that appears after creating the repository, you'll notice that one suggested next step is to "push an existing repository from the command line.
 So let's do it!

-In your `python-novice-inflammation` directory on the Laptop, do the following:
+In your `simplestats` directory on the Laptop, do the following:

-* Check the remotes of our Laptop repository (we shouldn't have any yet):
+Check the remotes of your Laptop repository (we shouldn't have any yet):

     $ git remote -v

-* Add the address of the GitHub repository as a remote named "origin", just like the GitHub page says
+Add the address of the GitHub repository as a remote named "origin", just like the GitHub page says to:

-    $ git remote add origin https://github.com/username/python-novice-inflammation.git
+    $ git remote add origin https://github.com/YOU/simplestats.git

-* Check the remotes list to confirm success, and then push our repository contents to GitHub
+Check the remotes list again to confirm success, and then push your repository contents to the GitHub remote, just like the GitHub page says to:

     $ git push -u origin master

-You should now be able to see that your repository files from the Laptop appear in your GitHub repository for `python-novice-inflammation`!
+You should now be able to see that your repository files from the Laptop appear in your GitHub repository for `simplestats`!

-### Clone the repository to your "Work" computer
+### Clone the repository to your "Work" computer, and do some work

-Let's clone it on our "work computer".
-You'll find the repository is named properly.
+Now we want to be able to work with the contents of our `simplestats` repository on a different computer.
+To represent this other computer, let's create a "Work" directory in your home directory.

-    $ cd ~/work
+    $ cd ~
+    $ mkdir Work

+Now clone our simplestats repository from "GitHub" (our server) to the "Work" computer.

     $ git clone https://github.com/YOU/simplestats.git
     $ ls
     simplestats

-Go ahead and ```cd``` into simplestats and look around at the files.
+Let's `cd` into simplestats and look around at the files.
 Also, take a gander at that remote.

     $ cd simplestats